Aditya-kr-007/University-Mapper/README.md

 # University Mapper

-University Mapper is a focused data engineering project for a Data & Operations internship.
+University Mapper is a focused data engineering project.
 It maps Netaji Subhash Engineering College programs into PostgreSQL and adds a lightweight QA layer for duplicate, completeness, and naming checks.

 ## Problem Statement